-We’ll Resist Attempts To Discredit Ekweremadu – Ohaneze — Nigeria Today
+We’ll resist attempts to discredit Ekweremadu – Ohaneze — Nigeria Today

+He observed that the cautionary statement by Ekweremadu had been and was still being echoed by many prominent Nigerians and wondered why his case would be different.

+He said that it was such selective justice and marginalization of Ndigbo that fuelled agitations by their young ones for self-determination, adding that restructuring was a first step toward assuaging the situation.

-The post We’ll Resist Attempts To Discredit Ekweremadu – Ohaneze appeared first on Leadership Nigeria Newspapers.
+The post We’ll resist attempts to discredit Ekweremadu – Ohaneze appeared first on The Nation Nigeria.

 Do you have something awesome to share with the world?
 Click here to share